r3w0p/bobocep/docs/source/section/patterns.rst

 Relaxed
 +++++++

-All non-matching events are ignored.
-The run simply waits for a matching event.
+All non-matching events are ignored; the run simply waits for a matching event.
 The :code:`followed_by` interface is used for relaxed contiguity.

 .. code:: python